kjeet90/homey-power-of-the-hour/README.md

 You can enable and disable the consumption warning triggers in the 'Advanced settings' of the device.
 The **Power of the hour** predictor can be configured to use either x amount of historic readings or x minutes old readings.

-###  To install the device:
+###  How to use:

-1. Add the ‘Power of the hour’ device.
+1. Add a ‘Power of the hour’ device.
 2. Go to ‘Settings‘ and select what to display in the status indicator.
 3. Go to ‘Advanced settings’ and adjust the limits and warnings.
+4. Create flows

 ### Example of use: